sheeeng/getting-started-with-kernel-based-virtual-machine-presentation/PITCHME.md

 ## Abstract (Part 5/5)

-At the end of this tutorial, participants are expected to know how to check if KVM is supported on their hardware, create and manager KVMs with confident, from both GUI and CLI.
+At the end of this tutorial, participants are expected to know how to check if KVM is supported on their hardware, create and manage KVMs with confident, from both GUI and CLI.

 ---